This page has moved to here!

 ||Research Technician||(802) 656-1161|

 Programs & Projects

-Molecular regulation of HIV-1 assembly, release and cell-to-cell transmission
+Multiscale analyses of HIV-1 cell-to-cell transmission

 Approaches – Innovation

-Quantitative imaging, biophysical techniques
+a) quantitative imaging, biophysical techniques

 Thinking beyond viral pathogenesis